14 Mexican soldiers crossed into US; 1 had marijuana

 One of the Mexican soldiers "was assessed a civil penalty after CBP officers discovered a personal use amount of marijuana in his possession," according to CPB.

-All 14 soldiers, their equipment and vehicles were returned to Mexico a few hours later after Mexican army officers came for them.
+All 14 soldiers, their equipment and vehicles were returned to Mexico a few hours later after Mexican army officers arrived for them.

 Photos posted on social media showed about a half dozen Mexican army soldiers in full tactical gear sitting on the side of the road by a border bridge.
 It was unclear if they were handcuffed.